aurelia/framework/doc/article/drafts/manual-webpack-configuration.md

       ```

   * Pass some extra configuration to our `babel-loader` to enable simpler transformation
-    and tree-shaking to remove unused codes by:<br/>
+    and tree-shaking to remove unused codes by:<br>
     Replacing:

       ```js